Amin-mashari/jitsi-load-test-cli/README.md

 ## Features

 - Specify room and instance for the load test
 - Configure the number of video and audio publishers
 - Set the number of subscribers
 - Define the duration of the load test
 - Define the media file to use
 - Define the lastN value

+## Known limitations

+- Your target Jitsi infrastructure must use XMPP over WebSocket for Jingle signaling.
+- Your target Jitsi infrastructure must have Colibri over WebSocket enabled, as Gst-Meet does not yet support SCTP for Colibri traffic.
+- You must use already encoded media file (vp8,vp9 or av1).

 ## Gst-Meet docker image